core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Collection of Feedback

-The server collects unicast observation requests from the clients, for an amount of time of MAX_CONFIRMATION_WAIT seconds.
+The server collects observation requests from the clients, for an amount of time of MAX_CONFIRMATION_WAIT seconds.
 During this time, the server regularly increments the observer counter when adding a new client to the group observation (see {{ssec-server-side-informative}}).

-It is up to applications to define the value of MAX_CONFIRMATION_WAIT, which has to take into account the transmission time of the multicast notification and of unicast observation requests, as well as the leisure time of the clients, which may be hard to know or estimate for the server.
+It is up to applications to define the value of MAX_CONFIRMATION_WAIT, which has to take into account the transmission time of the multicast notification and of observation requests, as well as the leisure time of the clients, which may be hard to know or estimate for the server.

 If this information is not known to the server, it is RECOMMENDED to define MAX_CONFIRMATION_WAIT as follows.